Unsupervised Monocular Depth Estimation in Highly Complex Environments: Related work

+\textbf{Domain adaptation.} Due to the domain shift, like differences in the background, lighting, weather, and so on of images between different datasets/domains, the performance of the trained model may degrade significantly when it was applied to other datasets \cite{tommasi2017deeper,ye2019deep,9565825}.
+Therefore, a domain adaptation framework is proposed to transfer the model from one domain to another for the same task \cite{wilson2020survey}, and most recently, adaptation between multiple domains has received a lot of attention \cite{roy2021curriculum,ahmed2021unsupervised}.

-\textbf{Domain adaptation.} In monocular depth estimation, domain adaptation algorithms are mainly applied to adapt the model trained on synthetic datasets to real-world datasets \cite{atapour2018real,kundu2018adadepth,tang2020perception,zhao2019geometry}.
+In monocular depth estimation, domain adaptation algorithms are mainly applied to adapt the model trained on synthetic datasets to real-world datasets \cite{kundu2018adadepth,gu2020coupled,zhao2019geometry}.
 Compared with the ground truth obtained by different sensors in the real-world, the ground truth obtained from virtual environments is cheaper and easier.
 The depth model is trained on synthetic and real-world datasets and supervised by the ground truth of synthetic datasets.
 Since supervised training can get more cues than unsupervised training, this method achieves better accuracy on monocular depth estimation than unsupervised methods, and it provides a new way to circumvent the need for costly ground truth at the same time.
-While for the night-time scenario, the above framework cannot work because it is difficult to generate synthetic night-times images that can capture all the vagaries of real-world night conditions \cite{vankadari2020unsupervised}, let alone rainy night-time scenarios and even more complex scenarios.
+Most recently, the LAB-based images transfer approach is proposed to transfer images between domains for domain adaptation \cite{he2021multi}.
+While for the night-time scenario, the above frameworks cannot work because it is difficult to generate synthetic night-times images that can capture all the vagaries of real-world night conditions \cite{vankadari2020unsupervised}, let alone rainy night-time scenarios and even more complex scenarios.
 Therefore, to tackle the unsupervised monocular depth estimation in highly complex environments, we use unsupervised domain adaptation to transfer the model trained on day-time images to work for night-time and rainy night-time images.
-To increase the applicability and reduce the computational complexity, our model only adapts the encoders during training by following \cite{vankadari2020unsupervised}.